Coldplay: 2008–2010: Viva la Vida or Death and All His Friends

 In October 2006, Coldplay began work on their fourth studio album, Viva la Vida or Death and All His Friends, with producer Brian Eno.
-Taking a break from recording, the band toured Latin America in early 2007, finishing the Twisted Logic Tour while performing in Chile, Argentina, Brazil, and Mexico.
+Taking a break from recording, the band toured Latin America in early 2007, finishing the Twisted Logic Tour while performing in Chile, Argentina, Brazil and Mexico.
 After recording in churches and other venues in Latin America and Spain during their tour, the band said the album would likely reflect Hispanic influence.
-The group spent the rest of the year recording most of the album with Eno.
+The group then spent the rest of the year recording most of the album with Eno.

-Martin described Viva la Vida as a new direction for Coldplay; a change from their past three albums, which the band felt was a "trilogy" that they had finished.
+Martin described Viva la Vida as a new direction for Coldplay: a change from their past three albums, which the band felt was a "trilogy" that they had finished.
 He said the album featured less of his falsetto as he allowed his voice's lower register to take precedence.
-Some songs, such as "Violet Hill" contain distorted guitar riffs and bluesy undertones.
+Some songs, such as "Violet Hill", contain distorted guitar riffs and bluesy undertones.

 "Violet Hill" was confirmed as the first single, with a radio release date of 29 April 2008.
 After the first play, it was freely obtainable from Coldplay's website from 12:15 pm (GMT +0) for one week until it became commercially available on 6 May.
-"Violet Hill" entered the UK Top 10, US Top 40 and charted well in the rest of the world.
-The title track, "Viva la Vida", was also released exclusively on iTunes, it became the band's first number-one single on both the US Billboard Hot 100, and the UK Official Charts.
+"Violet Hill" entered the UK Top 10 and US Top 40, and it also charted well in the rest of the world.
+The title track, "Viva la Vida", was also released exclusively on iTunes; it became the band's first number-one single on both the US Billboard Hot 100 and the UK Official Charts.
 Coldplay performed the song live for the first time at the 2008 MTV Movie Awards on 1 June.
 "Viva la Vida" became iTunes' best-selling song of 2008.